-Recently, he decided to make the bold move to join Saif Sporting Club, based in Dhaka.
+Then, in November 2017, he decided to make the bold move to join Saif Sporting Club, based in Dhaka.

 For a player who hadn’t played north of Ipswich it was a surprising choice, but it is something Sheringham had been thinking about for a while, albeit Bangladesh wasn’t the first country he expected to end up in when he first contemplated a spell outside of England.

 “When I was with Wimbledon in League Two, then Ebbsfleet in the Conference and Conference South, I thought playing abroad could be quite cool,” says Sheringham Jr. “It sounds interesting, but it didn’t come about.

 “Around the time I left full-time football at the start of the year with Ebbsfleet and went on loan to Hemel, I was looking to get a job or go down the coaching route – I was doing some coaching at Crystal Palace.

 “In all honesty, it was a case of ‘what am I doing with my life?’ and then I spoke to a few people about going to play abroad.